joashgobin/boiler/logs/joashgobin-2025-09-07.md

 - Update to go 1.25
 - Functions for creating and checking validity of magic links
 - Tweaked link generation algorithm
+- Function URL() added to allow devs to access production link